frozn/TipTac/README.md

 - fixed sometimes flickering tooltip if moving with flying mount
 - classic: fixed lua errors in talents module regarding GetSpecialization() and GetInspectSpecialization()
 - classic: added missing styling of auras

+### The following problems aren't fixed

+- Padding for embedded tooltips and battle pet (ability) tooltips doesn't work.
+However, this only becomes a problem if a particularly thick border is set.

 If there are additional fixes in the future, I update this note accordingly.